 Trout House offers a list to guests at check-in with driving directions and hiking mileage to the above areas, so it couldn't be any easier to get on the trails.

-Get Back Into the Swing of Things at Ticonderoga Area Country Club
+Get Back Into the Swing of Things at the Ticonderoga Area Country Club

 Photo credit: Alan Nudi

-Ticonderoga Area Country Club is less than 10 minutes from Trout House.
-If you're a golfer, their golf course is reasonably priced, includes views of scenic mountains on both sides of the golf course, is ideal for all skill levels, and Trout House guests receive a 10% discount.
-They also have clubs available to rent.
+Make plans to hit the green at the Ticonderoga Area Country Club, which is less than 10 minutes from Trout House.
+Their 18-hole golf course is reasonably priced, includes views of scenic mountains on both sides of the golf course, and it is ideal for all skill levels.
+Golfing is of course weather dependent, but Ticonderoga Area Country Club expects to open in late April 2021.

-Try Your Hand at a Treeptop Adventure Course at Adirondack Extreme
+Try Your Hand at Adirondack Extreme's Treetop Adventure Course

-If you're looking for a more extreme spring adventure look no further than Adirondack Extreme Adventure Course in Bolton Landing, a little over 30 minutes from Trout House.
+If you're searching for a more extreme spring adventure, look no further than Adirondack Extreme Adventure Course in Bolton Landing, a little over 30 minutes from Trout House.
 This is a treetop adventure course with various obstacles and challenges including suspended rope bridges, nets, ladders, swings, and more.

-Adirondack Extreme Adventure Course is open April through November; weekends only in April and May.
+Adirondack Extreme Adventure Course will be open for their spring season from April 10 - June 18, 2021, on weekends and select weekdays only.
 As this is a popular place to get your thrills in, reservations are highly recommended.

 Cross Fort Ticonderoga Off Your Bucket List

-Fort Ticonderoga, just over 20 minutes from Trout House, is open-year round for special events but their official season starts on May 4th for 2019 - that's when they'll be open daily.
+Fort Ticonderoga, just over 20 minutes from Trout House, is typically open year round for special events, but their official Campaign Season starts on May 1, 2021 - that's when they'll be open for daily visitation.
 Fort Ticonderoga is the only site on the planet that tells a different historical story each year, so there's always something fresh and exciting happening.

 Book Now, Save Money & Have an Amazing Trip

-Don't miss out on all this region of the Adirondacks has to offer in the springtime, coupled with the off season deals at Trout House.
-Enjoy the spring getaway you deserve, at one of the finest resorts on Lake George where they'll take care of you like one of their own.
-This is a family-owned resort, with the owners living right on the premises.
+Don't miss out on all this region of the Adirondacks has to offer in the springtime, coupled with the off-season deals at Trout House.
+Enjoy the spring getaway you deserve at one of the finest resorts on Lake George where they'll take care of you like one of their own.

-Trout House guests return for their getaways and vacations here year after year.
-One visit will have you coming back time and time again.
-See why for yourself!
+Trout House guests return for their getaways and vacations year after year.
+One visit will have you coming back time and time again - see why for yourself this spring!